 New research student feedback from Induction week.

-All new students are given an excellent springboard from which to start their studies by attending a four day induction programme.
-This delivers hands-on skills workshops, orientation, an introduction to support systems and ‘meet the staff’ sessions, plus an opportunity to present your research to other students.
+You will be given an excellent springboard from which to start your studies through our four day induction programme.
+This delivers hands-on skills workshops, orientation, an introduction to support systems and sessions where you can meet staff, plus an opportunity to present your research to other students.